ml4ai/automates/documentation/reports/m3_report_prototype_system/model_analysis.md

 <br>

-![Visual depiction of changes in stability of S1 sensitivity indices with respect to increases in sample size from Saltelli sampling.
+![Plot of variance in stability of S1 sensitivity estimate with respect to increase in sample size from Saltelli sampling.
 The model under evaluation for this test was the PLANT model from the SimpleModular crop model.](figs/plant_s1_est.png)

-**Figure 7:** Visual depiction of changes in stability of S1 sensitivity indices with respect to increases in sample size from Saltelli sampling.
+**Figure 7:** Plot of variance in stability of S1 sensitivity estimate with respect to increase in sample size from Saltelli sampling.
 The model under evaluation for this test was the PLANT model from the SimpleModular crop model.